ChrisMacNaughton/chrismacnaughton.github.com/_posts/2015-04-29-user-generated-templates-in-ruby.md

 In the Rails app, I have a `Theme` and a `Template` model.
 A theme has many templates, and templates contain the Liquid markup in a `content` attribute.
 A theme has a primary template.
 To render a theme, we use `liquid_template = Liquid::Template.parse(primary_template.content)` to parse the Liquid content.
 This call is cacheable and so it is in the app.

 After we parse the primary template, we render it with `liquid_template.render(options, registers: {file_system: LiquidTemplateSystem.new(self)})`.
 The LiquidTemplateSystem is a class I wrote to handle the nested template functionality.
-The goal is to call `{{% include 'subtemplate' %}} inside one template to render another template's content.
+The goal is to call `{% raw %}{{% include 'subtemplate' %}}{% endraw %}` inside one template to render another template's content.

 {% highlight ruby linenos %}
 class LiquidTemplateSystem